defano/digital-design/microblaze/README.md

 <br><br>![Part Options](doc/coregen/2.png)
 <br><br>![Generation Options](doc/coregen/3.png)

-4. Close the project options by clicking "OK", then find the Microblaze core within the available library of Xilinx-provided cores.
+4. Close the project options by clicking "OK", then find the MicroBlaze core within the available library of Xilinx-provided cores.
 Fastest way to do this is to type `microblaze` into the "Search IP Catalog" field.

-5. Double-click on the "Microblaze MCS 1.4" element in the library tree.
+5. Double-click on the "MicroBlaze MCS 1.4" element in the library tree.
 This will display the core's configuration options.
 Enter these options _exactly_ as shown (paying close attention to the change in input clock frequency, memory size and enabling the trace bus):
 <br><br>![MCS Options](doc/coregen/4.png)

 6. Click the "GPO" tab to view general purpose output configuration and enter these options exactly as shown: